I haven’t written a

 to be about the Across the Aisle folks, but it didn’t work out that way.

-For those who don’t recognize some of the references, here are links for
+For those who don’t recognize some of the references, AAC is the

 prayer book referred to is the 1662 English Book of Common Prayer